JonSnowbd/Eventity/readme.md

 ---

-Entities are in charge of adding components to themselves via the method `add()`:
+Entities are in charge of adding components to themselves via the method `add()`.
 `ecs("player").add(PositionComponent)`

 Or if you're getting fancy, you can chain both thew new and add methods: